kiali/kiali.io/content/en/docs/Architecture/terminology/concepts.md

 ### Application

-Is a logical grouping of [Workload](#workload")s defined by the application labels that users apply to an object.
-In Istio it is defined by the [Label App](#label-app").
-[Istio Label Requirements](https://istio.io/docs/setup/kubernetes/spec-requirements/).
+Is a logical grouping of [Workloads](#workload) defined by the application labels that users apply to an object.
+In Istio it is defined by the [Label App](#label-app).
+See [Istio Label Requirements](https://istio.io/docs/setup/kubernetes/spec-requirements/).

 ### Application Name

 It's the name of the [Application](#application) deployed in your environment.
 This name is provided by the [Label App](#label-app) on the [Workload](#workload).

-### Deployment

-A deployment is a replication controller based on a user defined template called a [Deployment](https://kiali.io/documentation/latest/glossary/concepts/#_deployment) configuration.
-Deployments are created manually or in response to triggered events.

 ### Istio object/configuration Type